If you’re a follower of new IM releases then you are likely to have heard of ‘IM Affiliate Funnel 2.0‘ – a recently released product by Kevin Fahey.

 The 2.0 training consists of a total of 10 videos.
-There are some crossovers in terms of content being similar between 1.0 and 2.0, but the general impressions I got was that 2.0 is a refreshed version of 1.0.
+There are some crossovers in terms of content being similar between 1.0 and 2.0, but the general impression I got was that 2.0 is a refreshed version of 1.0.

 Before I give a bit more detail on the 10 videos in 2.0, I’m going to explain what the main affiliate marketing strategy is for IM Affiliate Funnel 2.0.

 Affiliate Funnel 2.0 focuses mostly on promoting new IM releases from JV Zoo.
-The key factors covered in the training are: planning and creating your promotion, using various social networks to build an email list prior to a release and then hitting that list hard when the product is released.
+The key factors covered in the training are planning and creating your promotion, using various social networks to build an email list prior to a release, and then hitting that list hard when the product is released.
 The end result is a large and quick number of sales.

 If this process is one that you’ve seen before then as an experienced marketer I can assure you that Kevin knows his stuff and delivers a great training package.

-The majority of the videos are in an over the shoulder format, and he certainly over-delivers on detail.
+The majority of the videos are in an over-the-shoulder format, and he certainly over-delivers on detail.

 IM Affiliate Funnel 2.0 Video Content

-In all the 10 training videos for 2.0 total around 2 and a half hours, so there is a lot of quality content to get through.
+In all, the 10 training videos for 2.0 total around 2 and a half hours, so there is a lot of quality content to get through.

 I am not going to list exactly what each video is about because I think it could reveal too much about Kevin’s unique process.
-Here’s a ‘in a nutshell’ overview of the main topics covered within the videos:
+Here’s an ‘in a nutshell’ overview of the main topics covered within the videos: